Ling-Lang/Libft/README.md

 Hello World is 11 long
 ```

+This library also includes my own implementation of Printf
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first